Specialist Family Violence Courts and Family Violence Contact Centre

 - Consistent SFVC listings policy and practices across the Division, including capped family violence lists that bundle related family violence matters together where possible;

-- Establishment of central and local SFVC inter-agency governance arrangements to oversee operations, drive continuous improvement, strengthen service integration, and ensure greater consistency and cohesion across the Division; and
+- Enhancement of central and local SFVC inter-agency governance arrangements to oversee operations, drive continuous improvement, strengthen service integration, and ensure greater consistency and cohesion across the Division; and

 - Stronger emphasis on monitoring and continuous improvement, with more support for data collection, reporting and evaluation.